Foreign Pensions and Social Security: Retirement Expat Tax Advice

 How are Social Security Benefits Calculated?

-In order to qualify for US social security benefits, individuals need to earn credits; the amount of credits an individual needs varies on the year of birth.
+In order to qualify for US social security benefits, individuals need to earn credits; the number of credits an individual needs varies on the year of birth.
 Currently, individuals born after 1929 are required to have 40 credits, which is equivalent to 10 years of working.

 Once an individual qualifies – the actual social security benefit is calculated.
 This is based on the level of earnings throughout the working period as well as the age of retirement of the individual.
 The higher the earnings and the later the retirement age, the greater the benefit that is paid out.
 The Social Security Administration offers calculators that can help individuals calculate the payout based on various factors, which may aid individuals in deciding when they would like to retire.